rohautl/ModelioScribes/AuditScribe/README.md

 AuditScribe
 ===========
 This script provides a framework to check modeling rules on existing models.
-The modeling rules are defined in a .xml configuration file in a rather gener.
-Some rule are predefined yet parametrable.
-Some other can be implemented as jython method.
-The intention of these rules is to complement those already checked by modelio with rules defining different modeling styles, naming conventions, methods, etc. The level of severity of each rule (error, warning, advice) can be configured as well as the elements on which each rule should be checked.
+The modeling rules are defined in a .xml configuration file in a rather genereric way.
+Some rules are predefined yet parametrable.
+Some other can be implemented as jython methods.
+The intention of all these rules is to complement those already checked by modelio with rules defining different modeling styles, naming conventions, methods, etc. The level of severity of each rule (error, warning, advice) can be configured as well as the elements on which each rule should be checked.

 Rule structure
 --------------
 Conceptually the audit configuration is based on the following concepts (each concept is later defined in a separate subsection):
 * Rule: the abstract concept corresponding to a rule in general.
-* NamingRule: naming rules allows to check if the name of a model element matches a regular expression.
+* NamingRule: naming rules allow to check if the name of a model element matches a regular expression.
 * JythonRule: this abstract concept corresponds to all rule implemented in jython.
 * JythonBooleanRule: a JythonBooleanRule is implemented by a jython predicate indicating whether the rule is satisfyied or not.
 * JythonMetricRule: a JythonNumericRule is implemented by a jython function returning an integer.
 The integer must be lower/greater than a constant provided or within a given range.